 - Setup speed for recurring projects

-- Task/dependency structure depth
+- Task or dependency structure depth

 - Status visibility with low admin burden